airbnb/knowledge-repo/docs/installation.rst

 refer to :doc:`quickstart`.
 Otherwise, if you are looking to create a new Knowledge Repo installation, please refer to :doc:`deployment`.

-Installation with a Virtual Environment
+Installation with a Python Virtual Environment
 ============

 To avoid unnecessary changes to your local operations systems, you may install the knowledge repository tooling to a Python virtual environment, with the following commands (assuming your Python 3 executable is `python3`):